SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 In the *action* terms, `increase` is not truncated as there are many works that begin with generic phrases such as "there is an increasing awareness of [research issue]".
 We include investing as an "action" in the sense that it can drive action (e.g. cooperation fund for education).
 We have also included specialist funds such as the [Green climate fund](https://www.greenclimate.fund/).

+A double `NOT` phrase is added at the end to remove unrelated works using "climate" in a metaphorical way (e.g. "motivational climate"), unrelated to climate change.

 ```py
 TS=